jopemachine-arvis/arvis/documents/scriptfilter-json-format-description.md

 If arg is `string`, replace `{query}` with forwared `arg`.

-If arg is `object`, enables the key value pairs to be used like variables
+If arg is `object`, enables the key value pairs to be used.

 ## icon